fra82/comorbidity4j/rtdoc/ComorbidityTable.md

 ![Comorbidity4j](/img/logo.png)
 <h1>Comorbidity table</h1>

-** THIS FILE IS CURRENTLY UNDER REVISION, DURING THE NEXT FEW DAYS A NEW VERSION WILL BE AVAILABLE AS PART OF COMORBIDITY4J DOCUMENTATION**

-This table represents the main output of a comorbidity analysis carried out by means of Comorbidity4j over a specific patient population.
+This table includes the results of a comorbidity analysis carried out by means of Comorbidity4j over a specific patient population.

 The comorbidity table is a spreadsheet (TAB-separated, UTF-8) where each row describes the result of the comorbidity analysis of a pair of diseases (diagnoses): disease A and disease B.

 Each row includes the following sets of columns:

-+ **Disease pair identification columns**:
+## Disease pair identification columns

-for each disease of the pair of diseases, a numeric (columns *disAcodeNum* / *disBcodeNum*) and string (columns *disAcode* / *disBcode*) identifier is provided, together with the extended name (column *disAname* / *disBname*).
+For each disease of the pair of diseases, a numeric (columns *disAcodeNum* / *disBcodeNum*) and string (columns *disAcode* / *disBcode*) identifier is provided, together with the extended name (column *disAname* / *disBname*).
 The string identifier is the one associated to the disease in the Diagnosis data file provided by the user (see: [Patient input file format](InputFileFormat.md)).
     - *disAcodeNum*
     - *disAcode*
     - *disAname*